blachat/android-fetch/README.md

     * Animate and navigates to details fragment
     * (Can be used to show additional details to the user)
   * Allow user to filter list based on group
+    * Filters are dynamically generated based on the data received from the backend